fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

 ## Running Shards

-In order to actually get Shards running, a specific hierarchy and sequence must be followed.
+To get Shards running, a specific hierarchy and sequence must be followed.
 Your shards are first queued into Wires, which are then queued onto a Mesh.

 ![The hierarchy of a Shards program.](assets/shards-hierarchy.png)

 When the Mesh is run, the Wires are executed in sequence and your program is started.
-This is done using the aptly named command [`run`](../../../reference/lisp/misc/#run).
+This is done using the aptly named command [`run`](../../../../reference/shards/lisp/misc/#run).

 === "Running a Mesh"